djpogo/sveltekit-strapi/README.md

 ## setup

-You can use `npm run setup` in the project folder, to create/update the strapi .env file with the JWT_SECRETs it needs.
-This command will not change other values in your `./strapi/.env` file.
+You can use `npm run setup` in the project folder, to create the sapper .env and create/update the strapi .env file with the JWT_SECRETs it needs.
+This command will not change other values in your `.env` files.

 If you run this command on an existing strapi instance your backend and frontend strapi users will need to sign in again.